atrahhdis/mahasivipassana/content/docs/mahasi-q&a.md

 **Q1.
 Venerable Mahasi Sayadaw, did you have full faith in Satipatthana Vipassana practice when you started it?**

 No, frankly I didn’t.
 I did not initially have full faith in it.
 So I don’t blame anybody for not having faith in practice before they start it.
 It is only because they have little or no experience with it.
-In 1939 when i was only eight Vassa(monastic years in term of seniority), much to my curiosity and confusion, a meditation master called Mingon Zetawin Sayadawji teaching.
-Note going when going; Note standing when standing; Note sitting when sitting; Note lying when lying; Note bending when bending; Note stretching when stretching; Note eating when eating.
+In 1939 when i was only eight Vassa (monastic years in term of seniority), much to my curiosity and confusion, a meditation master called Mingon Zetawin Sayadawji was teaching: Note going when going; Note standing when standing; Note sitting when sitting; Note lying when lying; Note bending when bending; Note stretching when stretching; Note eating when eating.
 I got confused by the fact that there was no object to observe in ultimate sense, such as mind and body, and their impermanence,  suffering and egolessness.
-But I gave it some consideration and thought: ‘How strange the Sayadawji teaches.
-I am sure he is highly learned, and is teaching from his own experience.
-It maybe it is too early for me to decide whether good or bad before I myself practise it’.
+But I gave it some consideration and thought: ‘How strange the Sayadawji teaches, I am sure "he is highly learned, and is teaching from his own experience.
+It may be too early for me to decide whether it is good or bad before I myself practise it."
 Thus, I started to practise with him.